huyhoangle86/find_cheapest_operator/README.md

 --------------------
 [ Run the script to see the output ]

+CD to /src and run

 `python3 rate_calculator.py`

 [ Run the test case ]

+CD to /src/tests and run

 `python3 test_rate_calculator.py`

 Recent Work Examples
 --------------------
-The *cv_recent_work.pdf* is where I listed my most interested project.
+The *docs/cv_recent_work.pdf* is where I listed my most interested project.

 Click **Download raw file** button to download the CV containing my recent works.